Norwich Steiner School Graduates

 University: Five pupils applied for places on University courses.
 All of them received multiple offers, including offers from universities which form part of the prestigious Russell Group.
 Three of the five have started their courses: Maths with computer science, Computer Graphics and Photography; the other two pupils, have deferred entry for their degree courses in Music and Music/Art until September 2018, in order to allow them time to travel and gain work experience.

 College: Five pupils are continuing their education in Colleges.
 One is doing a foundation course in mechanical engineering, three in drama/theatre studies and a fifth is doing teacher training.

-Taking time out to consider next steps: Two of our pupils are completely undecided at this stage; both are taking a year out to travel, gain employment experience and consider their options from a wide range of possibilities open to them with their skills, interests and Qualifications.
+Taking time out to consider next steps: Three of our pupils are undecided at this stage and are taking a year out to travel, gain employment experience and consider their options from a wide range of possibilities open to them with their skills, interests and Qualification.

 Universities that have offered places to our 2017 Graduates:

 Maths and computer science: York, Lincoln, University of East Anglia, Loughborough

 Digital media and computer graphics: The University of East Anglia, Brighton, Kent, Sussex and Brunel